Skip to content

 Testing Handler Functions Directly

-You can test your handler methods by calling them inside the test context:
+You can test your handler logic by calling it inside the test context.
+Keep the logic on adapter-state-free composables (useWsMessage, useRouteParams) so the test is self-contained:

 ts

-// Your handler function (extracted from controller for testing)
+// Your handler logic (extracted from controller for testing)

 }